How to convert inline-skates to ice-skates

 converting inline to ice skates Winter is just around the corner, and ice skating is a great way to enjoy the colder months.
 Instead of purchasing

-new ice skates, you can convert inline to ice skates.
+New ice skates, you can convert inline to ice skates.
 This conversion allows you to maintain the comfort of your well-fitted inline skates while adapting them for winter use.
 Below, we outline the main techniques and options available for converting your inline skates to ice skates.

 1. Convert inline to ice skates by replacing the wheels